 1) A CDN consists of servers around the world

 2) These servers cache data so your device can access them faster than if they were coming from overseas

-3) Your customers get quicker experience with less chance of delays because their request goes to nearby server first rather than across continents.
+3) Your customers get a quicker experience with less chance of delays because their request goes to the nearby server first rather than across continents.

 Where does AWS CloudFront fit into the picture?

-1. You have a website hosted on an EC2 instance or even S3 bucket (blog, e-commerce store etc.) with origin server being the website’s web servers.
+1. You have a website hosted on an EC2 instance or even an S3 bucket (blog, e-commerce store, etc.) with the origin server being the website’s web servers.

-2. The content in your website gets updated frequently, and most of the times it does not require any changes at the origin server.
+2. The content in your website gets updated frequently, and most of the time it does not require any changes at the origin server.